scottwater/teensy/README.md

-# Teeny - The Ultra Minimalist Ruby Serverless Framework
+# Teensy - The Ultra Minimalist Ruby Serverless Framework
 ## Venture Capitalist: Please send bids to money@scottw.com

 To use: